EastSunrise/mkdocs-graphviz/README.md

 # Installation

+**mkdocs-graphviz** is a Python package, installable with pip :

 `$ pip install mkdocs-graphviz`

 or upgrade via pip (if already installed)

 `$ pip install --upgrade mkdocs-graphviz`

+Project's page in PyPI is: https://pypi.org/project/mkdocs-graphviz/

 # Configuration